UK firms seek staff after lockdown but foreign workers missing - survey

 A further lifting of restrictions to allow pub and restaurants to serve customers indoors takes place in England on Monday.

-Adzuna said companies seeking to hire included pub firms Whitbread (WTB.L), Stonegate Pub Company and JD Wetherspoons (JDW.L), restaurant chains Nando's and Pizza Express, Marriott hotels and airline Ryanair (RYA.I).
+Adzuna said companies seeking to hire included pub firms Whitbread, Stonegate Pub Company and JD Wetherspoons, restaurant chains Nando’s and Pizza Express, Marriott hotels and airline Ryanair.

 However, a lot of workers had given up on looking for hospitality and retail jobs in favour of more secure work after three lockdowns in the past year, it said.